-Citroën is known as a company which enjoyed a dramatic rise to the peaks of success in Europe and across the World despite producing very few model designs.
+Citroën's place in the history of the European car industry has always been marked by their dramatic rise to the peaks of success in Europe and across the World despite producing very few model designs.
 Their winning formula was that although not all of their designs were particularly pleasing to the eye, they were all extremely functional and well priced.

 The driving force behind the Citroën success story was the company's founder, André Citroën, a gifted - engineer, industrialist and entrepreneur who founded his company, founder of Automobiles Citroën in 1918.